 Each resource item includes a brief description with specific guidance regarding its application to smallsat projects.
 Whenever possible, resources can be viewed and downloaded directly through this website as a PDF document by clicking on the resource title.
 This functionality is indicated by a icon next to the resource title.
 When the resource title is accompanied by a icon, the title text links to a website.
 In the case of many newer books and articles, a icon indicates that the title links to the resource's online digital object identifier (DOI).

-Users can search the Resource Library directly using the search bar in the upper right corner of each page.
-This searches resource titles and descriptions and sorts search results by relevance.
+Users can search for topic pages, resources, and best practices & lessons learned directly using the search bar in the upper right corner of each page.

-Navigate the MCF tree-diagram interface to find your desired topic page.
+Navigate the graphical interface to find your desired topic page.
 Hovering over filled branch nodes will provide a preview of the associated branch and clicking on these nodes will open branches.
-Hovering over empty, "leaf" nodes in the MCF tree-diagram will bring up a preview of the topic page description.
+Hovering over empty, "leaf" nodes in the diagram will bring up a preview of the topic page description.
 Clicking on one of these nodes will bring you to the topic page.

-Topic pages include a scope and description section, bulleted list of best practices and lessons learned, and listing of relevant resources ordered by user rating.
+Topic pages include a scope and description section, list of relevant best practices & lessons learned, and list of relevant resources ordered by user rating.

 The Knowledge Base exposes a RESTful API that enables programmatic access to the content of the application.